DaAlbrecht/thesis-TEKO/content/Research.typ

 - HTTP API to send and receive messages.],
 [RabbitMQ Streams],
 [The RabbitMQ Streams protocol is a new messaging protocol that is designed to be used with RabbitMQ Streams.
-Its still in development and subject to change.]
+It's still in development and subject to change.]
 ),
 kind: table,
 caption: [RabbitMQ Protocols],
 )

-The microservice needs to be able to queue a message again, therfore a streaming queue is used.
+The microservice needs to be able to queue a message again, therefore a streaming queue is used.
-For working with streams, best suited is either the AMQP-0-9-1 or the RabbitMQ-Streams protocol.
+For working with streams, the best suited is either the AMQP-0-9-1 or the RabbitMQ-Streams protocol.

 === AMQP 0-9-1<amqp_0_9_1>